DavidDock/bodyweight-home-fitness/README.md

 ## **Wireframes**

-Wireframes were made with Balsamiq for Mobile, Tablet and Laptop devices.
+Wireframes were made with Balsamiq for Mobile, Tablet and Desktop devices.

 ![Home page](assets/wireframes/home-page.png)